 In the studio

-The piece was then arranged for a full orchestra by Jonathan Tunick, and was recorded at AIR Lyndhurst Hall studio with the London Symphony Orchestra on 23 July 1996, along with Spiral.
-These recordings went unused, however.
+It was then arranged for a full orchestra by Jonathan Tunick, and was recorded at AIR Lyndhurst Hall studio with the London Symphony Orchestra on 23 July 1996, along with ‘Spiral’.
+The recordings went unused, however.

-Tuesday, rather than being a tribute to Linda, was written as the theme for an animated film based on David Wiesner’s children’s book of the same name.
-The film adaptation was released in 2000, directed by Geoff Dunbar and produced by McCartney.
+‘Tuesday’, rather than being a tribute to Linda, was written as the theme of an animated film based on David Wiesner’s children’s book of the same name.
+The film adaptation of Tuesday was released in 2000, directed by Geoff Dunbar and produced by McCartney.

 |‘Junk’||Loma Mar Quartet||Andy Stein||McCartney (Paul McCartney LP, 1970)|